liz-barnes/nashville-shine-ultimate/README.md

 Ultimate frisbee players of all ages, potential recruits, friends and family of players, existing and future fans, Nashville community.

 ## How magic was made
-This project will be made using Javascript, React, SASS and EmailJS
+This project was made possible by Javascript, React, SASS and EmailJS